-(2) Subgrants and contracts: Please provide a description of the competitive process to be used to award subgrants and contracts in the local area for WIOA-funded activities.
-WIOA §108(b)(16)
+(2) Sub-grants and contracts: Describe the competitive process used to award sub-grants and contracts in the local area for WIOA-funded activities (WIOA §108(b)(16)).

 Currently, CSCLM provides direct management and acts as the service provider for the One Stop Centers (including the Adult and Dislocated Worker programs) through an approved waiver granted by CareerSource Florida.
 However, Youth services are contracted and the text below illustrates the process used to procure that provider.
-Pending final regulations of the WIOA the following procedures may be used to select a One Stop provider if direct services by the workforce board are no longer permitted.

 All service providers are procured per our formal Procurement Policy and Procedures that were developed in compliance with Federal and State laws.
 All service provider procurements are initiated through an Invitation To Negotiate (ITN).
 Section 287.057 of the Florida Statutes provides that in certain circumstances where an agency determines "...that an invitation to bid or an RFP will not result in the best value..." it can opt to use an Invitation To Negotiate.
 This permits us to focus not only on overall cost of the program, but primarily the quality of service to be provided taking into account historical performance of the organization.
 All eligible response packages received during the procurement process are retained in hardcopy form in the CSCLM administrative offices and are available for review during routine local, State and Federal monitoring sessions.
 The following steps illustrate the process:

-- 1. Formal Public Notice is made for a minimum of two days prior to ITN issuance - 2.
-All known organizations recognized as being involved in the provision of the requested services will be sent a notification of the ITN - 3.
-The ITN package and complete response package is posted and available for review and download on our website - 4.
-Expression of Interest by respondents must be received by CSCLM by the deadline listed in the ITN package - 5.
+- 1. Formal Public Notice is made for a minimum of two days prior to ITN issuance - All known organizations recognized as being involved in the provision of the requested services will be sent a notification of the ITN - 3.
+The ITN package and complete response package is posted and available for review and download on our website - Expression of Interest by respondents must be received by CSCLM by the deadline listed in the ITN package - 5.
 All respondent Expression of Interest packets are reviewed.
 A full determination will be made about the demonstrated performance and ability of the organization(s) capacity to perform successfully under the terms and conditions of the proposed program prior to approval being given to proceed with responding to the ITN - 6.
-All respondents are notified of their qualification status after review and are advised if they should proceed with the ITN process - 7.
-Qualified respondents are required to submit their formal ITN package by the date listed on the ITN release - 8.
+All respondents are notified of their qualification status after review and are advised if they should proceed with the ITN process - Qualified respondents are required to submit their formal ITN package by the date listed on the ITN release - 8.
 CSCLM operations staff review all responses and score each organization on a standardized scoring matrix - 9.
 Staff recommendations for selection are made to the Executive Committee.
 If approved by the Executive Committee the selection is moved to the full board - 10.
-Final selection is at the discretion of the Board of Directors - (3) Expanding access to employment: Please describe how the local board, working with entities carrying out core programs, will expand access to employment, training, education and supportive services for eligible individuals, particularly eligible individuals with barriers to employment, including how the local board will facilitate the development of career pathways and co-enrollment, as appropriate, in core programs, and improve access to activities leading to recognized postsecondary credential (including a credential that is an industry-recognized certificate or certification, portable, and stackable).
-WIOA §108(b)(3)
+Final selection is at the discretion of the Board of Directors - (3) Expanding access to employment: Describe how the local board, working with entities carrying out core programs, expanded access to employment, training, education and supportive services for eligible individuals, particularly eligible individuals with barriers to employment.
+This includes how the local board facilitates developing career pathways and co-enrollment, as appropriate, in core programs, and improves access to activities leading to recognized postsecondary credentials (including portable and stackable industry-recognized certificates or certifications) (WIOA §108(b)(3)).